shikharchy/shikharchy.github.io/index.md

 I am broadly interested in different forms of artificial intelligence that carry out the assigned tasks robustly and reliably.
 In an unsorted list, my research interest lies in:
 * Fairness and Trustworthy AI
-* Multiagent Systems and optimization
+* Multiagent Systems and Optimization
-* Deep learning and its uncertainty & robustness
+* Deep Learning and its Uncertainty & Robustness
 * Understanding the relationship between language and vision in humans

 <br/>